abcxyz/guardian/cli.md

   GitHub Issues.
 * **-github-issue-labels="guardian-iam-drift"** - The labels to use on any created GitHub Issues.
-* **-skip-github-issue** - Whether or not to create a GitHub Issue when a drift is detected.
+* **-skip-github-issue** - Whether to create a GitHub Issue when a drift is detected.
 The default value is "false".

 ### Using driftignore

 With a `.driftignore` file you can define iam resources that you do not want to be alerted for.
-This is especially useful for resources that are configured outside of terraform.
+This is especially useful for resources that are configured outside terraform.
 Put this file at the root of your repository or indicate its location using the `-driftignore-file` option.

 #### Supported syntax: